DoComplement/C-/lua_libraries/README.md

 newcclosure(function): simply creates a c-closure of the input function

-## _math: adds some useful math functions to the lua math library:
+## lmath (luamath): adds some useful math functions to the lua math library:

   these functions can easily be updated to operate over a range of elements inside the argument array, but the majority of cases are not necessary for that operation